 From the beginning, Holy Trinity has viewed education as intimately connected to the worship life of the community.
 The process of education lends meaning to worship, and worship nurtures the life of faith.
 The Sunday Church School at Holy Trinity emerged during the earliest days of the congregation and Holy Trinity’s commitment to Christian education of children in the community has remained strong throughout its history.
 Although the number of children in the Sunday Church School program has decreased over the years, reflecting demographic changes in the community, the program itself has evolved to engage children and youth of all ages in discussions relating biblical and theological themes to contemporary life.

-Holy Trinity’s history has been characterized by love, service, and responsibility for our community in a local and global context including concerns for world hunger; homelessness of children, the elderly, and refugees; racial inequities; the earth; and the political process.
-Our congregation has always believed it is appropriate for the church to be involved in moral and ethical discourse about its society and its legislation and to influence wherever possible the issues which are an affront to justice and peace within the global community.
+Holy Trinity’s history has been characterized by love, service, and responsibility for our community in a local and global context, including concerns for world hunger; homelessness, the elderly, migrants and refugees; racial inequities; the earth; and the political process.
+Our congregation has always believed it is appropriate for the church to be involved in moral and ethical discourse about our society and its legislation and to influence, wherever possible, issues which are an affront to justice and peace within the global community.
 Inclusion is a given value at Holy Trinity and all are welcome without exception.

 *Much of the content of this page has been adapted from Mary Ellen Olson’s 2004 article, “With One Voice: 100 Years of Worship at Holy Trinity English Lutheran Church.”